WaiKani/DataAnalysis/README.md

 ![](https://github.com/WaiKani/DataAnalysis/blob/main/Cap56%20(4).jpg)

-Austalia, USA and South Africa were found to have the highest shark attacks.
+Australia, USA, and South Africa were found to have the highest shark attacks.
-Australia had New South Wales, South Africa: Kwa-Zulu Natal and USA: Florida had the most attacks.
+Australia had New South Wales, South Africa: Kwa-Zulu-Natal Natal and the USA: Florida had the most attacks.

 ## Question 3